Best States to open dispensary in 2021

 New York is one of the newest states on the scene when it comes to the recreational cannabis market, and they have passed one of the most progressive frameworks for legalization in the country.
 Already a densely populated state chalked full of cannabis consumers, New York has been innovative in its approach to legalization by creating a structure that protects and rewards small community businesses and allows them to compete with giant multi-state operators, generates “social equity” by ensuring half of all licenses go to marginalized people whose communities were most damaged by the war on drugs, and awards consumption licenses which protect consumers and advocates from private prohibition imposed by landlords and public housing.
 With such an innovative legalization framework redefining some of the stigmas surrounding cannabis and its industry, New York is poised to become one of the healthiest cannabis markets in the country, and will have plenty of demand to support a variety of new cannabis businesses in the state.

 As more and more states join the recreational cannabis market, new opportunities will arise for marijuana entrepreneurs to succeed in the industry.
-Despite stringent oversight and a litany of bureaucratic red tape involved in applying and qualifying for licenses and adhering to regulations, cannabis remains the fastest growing industry in the United States and a fantastic risk-reward proposition for forward-thinking people to start a successful business.
+Despite stringent oversight and a litany of bureaucratic red tape involved in applying and qualifying for licenses and adhering to regulations, in addition to raising capital for your dispensary or other cannabis organization, cannabis remains the fastest growing industry in the United States and a fantastic risk-reward proposition for forward-thinking people to start a successful business.